 Since Hamilton’s food preferences seem to have been well and truly lost to time, I decided to consult an early American cookbook and indulge in my own bit of speculation about what our founding father would have eaten.
 For this, I turned to the first cookbook published in America by an American author: Amelia Simmons’ 1796 American Cookery.

 Simmons’ cookbook contains a guide to selecting produce, recipes for classic English dishes (such as roast beef and pound cake), and distinctly American recipes featuring ingredients indigenous to North American (such as cornmeal-based “Indian Pudding”).
 Her sizable selection of dessert recipes includes all of the usual suspects – puddings, cookies, cakes, pies, tarts, and preserves – but also a category you may be less familiar with: “Syllabubs.”

-If you’d like to give this whippy (and tipsy) beverage a try, I’ve included an adapted version of Amelia Simmons’ recipe for “fine syllabub” below.
+If you’d like to give this whippy (and tipsy) beverage a try, this post includes an adapted version of Amelia Simmons’ recipe for “fine syllabub.”
 Simmons instructs you to milk your cow directly into a tub of sweetened cyder to create the ultimate froth, but for those of you without a milk cow on hand, a whisk should work just as well.

 - 1 cup hard cider